Gloria Marín: Biography

-She won two Diosas de Plata Awards for her work in the movies Mecánica nacional (1972) and Presagio (1974).
-For 30 years, Gloria starred in several telenovelas like La hiena, Los hermanos Coraje and La maldición de La Blonda, among others.
-She starred in several stage plays such as Debiera haber obispas, Tan cerca del cielo and La jaula de cristal.
-Her last notable role was as the Mother Superior in the telenovela Mundo de juguete.
+Marín adapted to changing age demographics in the post-Golden Age era, transitioning into television as an early pioneer of the Mexican telenovela format.
+She won two Diosas de Plata Awards for Best Supporting Actress for her performances in Mecánica nacional (1972) and Presagio (1974).
+Over a thirty-year television career, she starred in prominent serialized productions such as La hiena, Los hermanos Coraje, and La maldición de la blonda.
+She remained active in theater, performing in stage plays like Debiera haber obispas, Tan cerca del cielo, and La jaula de cristal.
+Her final landmark television role was as the Mother Superior in the long-running children's telenovela Mundo de juguete (1974–1977).